auth0/auth0.js/README.md

 ### Silent Authentication

+> Note: This only works when `OAuth 2.0 API Authorization` is enabled in the advanced accounts settings in the [Auth0 Dashboard](https://manage.auth0.com/#/account/advanced).
+For social connections, using your own app keys is mandatory.

 If you want to fetch a new token because your existing token is expired (or soon to expire), you can fetch a new one doing the following:

 ```js